Shiyun-W/Disruption-indicators/README.md

 # Knowledge-entity-based disruption indicators
-This project is created for providing the main source codes of our latest research "Quantifying scientific breakthroughs by a novel disruption indicator based on knowledge entities" that submitted to JASIST (The Journal of the Association for Information Science and Technology).
+This project is created for providing the main source code of our latest manuscript "Quantifying scientific breakthroughs by a novel disruption indicator based on knowledge entities" that submitted to JASIST (The Journal of the Association for Information Science and Technology).

 # General Information
 ## Introduction